×

 Sina is one of China’s largest websites, and it’s also within the top 25 most visited websites in the world.
 If you’re looking for more news and current affairs podcasts, this is definitely the way to go.

-However, be forewarned—this isn’t the easiest Chinese podcast to listen to!
-Because it’s a native Chinese show, it’s not designed to be used as Chinese learning material, so what’s said on screen is what native Chinese people hear, which doesn’t sound tough, but add on the non-Beijing accents used by some TV anchors, it can be a real challenge!
+However, be warned—this isn’t the easiest Chinese podcast to listen to.
+Because it’s a native Chinese show, it’s not designed to be used as Chinese learning material, so what’s said on screen is what native Chinese people hear.
+That doesn’t sound tough, but add on the non-Beijing accents used by some TV anchors, and it can be a real challenge.

 Title in pinyin: huán qiú gù shì huì